RedFOX Labs Price Hits $0.13 on Major Exchanges (RFOX)

-RedFOX Labs (CURRENCY:RFOX) traded flat against the U.S. dollar during the one day period ending at 21:00 PM Eastern on February 27th.
-RedFOX Labs has a market cap of $176.24 million and approximately $4.09 million worth of RedFOX Labs was traded on exchanges in the last day.
-One RedFOX Labs coin can now be bought for approximately $0.13 or 0.00000270 BTC on cryptocurrency exchanges.
-In the last week, RedFOX Labs has traded flat against the U.S. dollar.
+RedFOX Labs (CURRENCY:RFOX) traded flat against the dollar during the one day period ending at 12:00 PM ET on March 6th.
+RedFOX Labs has a total market cap of $176.24 million and $4.09 million worth of RedFOX Labs was traded on exchanges in the last 24 hours.
+One RedFOX Labs coin can currently be bought for approximately $0.13 or 0.00000270 BTC on major cryptocurrency exchanges.
+Over the last seven days, RedFOX Labs has traded flat against the dollar.

 - Zel (ZEL) traded flat against the dollar and now trades at $0.15 or 0.00000252 BTC.